SenorSandler/AS8579-capacitive-sensor/README.md

 # AS8579-capacitive-sensor

-This repository contains an Arduino code to access the AS8579 capacitive sensor.
+This repository contains Arduino code to read the AS8579 self-capacitive sensor via SPI.

-The sensor is read via SPI.
-Initialization before reading the I and Q values is necessary!
+Firstly, the initialization according to the "SPI Configuration" in the datasheet is carried out.

-So far, the code can initialize the sensor and do the "quick read" for the I and Q components for the SEN0 line.
+Secondly, the "quick read"-command to read the I and Q values can be performed.

-However, these I and Q components are not changing when touching the SEN0 line.
+To make the I and Q values useful additional settings (offset, PGA, ...) might have to be adjusted.
+The status register (0x20) helps to find wrong settings.